The challenges of custom software development in 2021

-Today’s software development companies invest a massive amount of time, effort, and capital into developing unique products and services.
+Today’s software development companies invest a massive amount of time, effort, and capital into developing unique products and services also called custom software development.
 Why?
-Because most software solutions within the IT industry are becoming saturated with similar products.
+Because the IT industry is becoming saturated with similar products and solutions.

 This is an extremely competitive space, and software companies have no choice but to build custom software that’s tailored to the needs of individual customers, or types of customer.
-The need for custom software development is only becoming more pressing into 2019.
+The need for custom software development is only becoming more pressing into 2021, making businesses look into offshore development companies to help them out.

 What is custom software development?